bevyengine/bevy/crates/bevy_ptr/README.md

 translates back to safe borrows.
 These types also support optional alignment requirements at a type level, and will verify it on dereference in debug builds.

 `MovingPtr<'a, T>` is like a lifetimed-`Box<T>` or a typed `OwningPtr<'a>` made for cheaply moving potentially large values around in memory.
 It's a pointer that owns the value it points to but does not own the allocation.
-If dropped, it will drop the value it points to if it's dropped, just as if you dropped a value of the inner type but won't deallocate the allocation where the value lived in.
+If dropped, it will drop the value it points to, just as if you dropped a value of the inner type but won't deallocate the allocation where the value lived in.
 It provides a number of methods for moving the value into another location in memory, including options for partial or deconstructive moves.